-Pizza rolls make the best after-school snack or game day treat.
+If you have food allergies, have Celiac, or eat a gluten-free diet then you probably have been missing pizza in your life.
 These gluten-free pizza rolls can be frozen and reheated anytime.
 If you have missed the goodness Totino's pizza rolls and the ease of a Hot Pocket, then this is the recipe for you!

 This post may include affiliate links.
 Please read my disclosure policy.

-Because everyone loved our GF pigs-in-a-blanket, we decided to use our popular gluten-free crescent roll dough once again to make a great gluten-free snack.
+And because everyone loved my GF pigs-in-a-blanket, so I decided to use our popular gluten-free crescent roll dough once again to make a great gluten-free snack.

 Jump to:

 Specialty flours made for GF bread or gluten-free pizza dough resulted in the wraps being too dense and heavy.
-And my attempt to use gluten-free wontons just causes messes in the oven.
-You are going to really love this blend.
+And my attempt to use gluten-free wontons just caused a mess in the oven.
+Stick with he below ingredients for the best results.

 For the gluten-free pizza roll filling, you will need: